LSEG-API-Samples/Example.DataLibrary.DotNet/src/5. Optional Configuration/Readme.txt

 	  be modified.

-By default, the Refinitiv Data Library for .Net uses the internal database defining default configuration settings within the library.
+By default, the LSEG Data Library for .Net uses an internal database defining default configuration settings within the library.
 Users have the ability to utilize their own configuration store to override default settings.
-For this project, you can refer to the 'refinitiv-data.config.json' or 'customConfig.json' as a reference.
+For this project, you can refer to the 'lseg-data.config.json' or 'customConfig.json' as a reference.

 The following features are available when defining application configuration settings:

 	o Specification of a Json (JObject) or System.IO.Stream within a Session Definition

 Otherwise, the libary can pull in configuration settings via a configuration file defined within the file system.
-Note: By default, the library will search for the configuration file: refinitiv-data.config.json
+Note: By default, the library will search for the configuration file: lseg-data.config.json

+The following steps are enforced when locating a file-based configuration file:

-1. Locate the specified configuration file as defined by the environment variable: RD_LIB_CONFIG_FILE
+1. Locate the specified configuration file as defined by the environment variable: LD_LIB_CONFIG_FILE
 2. Otherwise, locate the default configuration file within your runtime working directory
 3. Otherwise, locate the default configuration file within the users HOME directory